anGie44/ohmyhcl/tfmigrate/README.md

   RESOURCE_TYPE      The provider resource type (e.g. aws_s3_bucket)
   PATH               A path of file or directory to update
 Options:
-  -ignore-arguments      The arguments to migrate (default: all)
+  --ignore-arguments     The arguments to migrate (default: all)
                          Set the flag with values separated by commas (e.g. --ignore-arguments="acl,grant") or set the flag multiple times.
   --ignore-names         The resource names to migrate (default: all)
                          Set the flag with values separated by commas (e.g. --ignore-names="example,log_bucket") or set the flag multiple times.